-Paula from Afford Anything recommends the 1% Rule largely because all of these things add up.
-While it doesn’t exactly apply 100% in this situation since you already own the home, it’s still worth a read.
+Paula from Afford Anything recommends the 1% Rule mainly because all of these things add up.
+While it doesn’t precisely apply 100% in this situation since you already own the home, it’s still worth a read.

 The second thing to consider is how much you could get for the house by selling it.
-If you have a lot of high interest debt, it might make sense to just sell the home and pay off the debt with the proceeds.
-But if you don’t have much equity in the home, maybe it does make sense to rent it out for a while.
+If you have a lot of high-interest debt, it might make sense just to sell the home and pay off the debt with the proceeds.
+But if you don’t have much home equity, renting it out for a while may make sense.

-Still set on renting?
-Okay- let’s talk about preparing the house.
+Still set on renting out your home?
+Okay, let’s talk about preparing the house then.

 Step 2: Get Ready to Rent Out Your House

 The condition of your home is extremely important to renters.
 Nobody wants to move into a dirty, smelly home with intense paint colors on every wall.

 No, I’m not necessarily saying that’s your home.
 But there are a few things you should do before putting the house on the market:

 - Bring it up to the local code.
 For example, maybe you have an old water heater without an expansion tank.

 - Get the carpets PROFESSIONALLY cleaned.
 If it’s a reputable company, they’ll almost certainly do a better job than you can.